Lucas Johnson: 2020–2021

 Lucas sees one of the men who attacked him with Chelsea and confronts him, soon realising that Chelsea is trying to set him up for drug smuggling.
 Chelsea later tells Lucas she is taking him on a trip to Ibiza, but he warns her that he would be breaking his parole conditions if he left the country.
 However, determined to carry out her plan, Chelsea lies to Lucas and tells him she has told the police about their trip and that he has been cleared to go.
 However, on the day of the trip, Lucas fails to turn up for their taxi.
 Denise finds a devastated Chelsea crying and thinks that Lucas has let her down, so goes round to the flat to confront him.
 While Denise has a go at Lucas, he goes into a breakdown and lashes out at Denise.
 Jack and Chelsea later call round to the flat and find blood on the floor and Lucas and Denise missing.
 After calling the police, Jack finds Lucas walking around the square and chases after him, with Callum Highway (Tony Clay) in tow.
 Despite Callum's requests to have Lucas arrested, Jack kidnaps him and holds him hostage in the Arches.
 Lucas insists he has nothing to do with Denise's disappearance.
 Jack tries to beat Lucas up, but is restrained by Callum.
 While Callum and Jack argue, Lucas escapes.
 Denise is later found kidnapped by an unknown assailant, who is later revealed to be Caleb Malone (Ben Freeman), putting Lucas in the clear.
 Caleb later lets Denise go after Chelsea agrees to return the drugs she owes him.
 Chelsea is forced to tell Denise about her plan.
 Denise is furious with Chelsea but covers for her when Jack asks what happened.
 Denise later tells Chelsea she will get Lucas to come back and do the job.
 Denise meets Lucas and tells him to go away with Chelsea.
 Lucas, knowing Denise and Chelsea's true intentions, starts to question why he is trying to change.
 He later saves Raymond from been hit by a trailer.
 Denise and Chelsea are grateful.
 Lucas talks to Denise about Chelsea's plan to set him up.
 Denise tells him who really kidnapped her.
 Lucas vows to find Caleb and kill him and steals Chelsea's phone to track him down.
 Chelsea warns Lucas that if he hurts Caleb, she wants nothing more to do with him.
 She tells him that Caleb will kill her if he goes near him and tells him to stay away from Caleb and do the job if he wants her forgiveness but Chelsea makes it clear that she will always hate Lucas for what he did.
 Chelsea books the flight and tells Lucas the job will be in a couple of weeks.
 Lucas tries to make amends with Chelsea and makes dinner for them.
-When Denise later tells Jack about the job, Chelsea comes on to Jack in an unsuccessful bid to try and stop him reporting her.
+When Denise later tells Jack about the job, Chelsea comes on to Jack in an unsuccessful bid to try to stop him reporting her.
 Lucas and Denise are disappointed to hear of their daughter's recent actions and confront her.
 Chelsea breaks down in tears and tells Lucas she regrets what she did.
 Lucas later sees Chelsea and Jack arguing.
 Chelsea gloats about how she could have gotten with Jack if she really wanted to, leaving Lucas disappointed with her actions.